secoats/secoats.github.io/_posts/2020-11-07-pyinstaller.md

 On Linux it will create an executable ELF binary.
 On Windows it creates a PE32 or PE32+ exe.

-This created binary will include the python interpreter, so the minimum file size for a 64bit ELF binary is around 4 MB and the Windows equivalent is around 7 MB.
+This created binary will include the python interpreter, so the minimum file size for a 64bit ELF binary is around 4 MB and the Windows equivalent is around 6 MB.
+So yeah, the file size is noticeably big, especially if you just wanted to run a small script.

 ## Cross-Compiling